-Senate COVID relief bill is headed for final vote after sleepless, tumultuous night
+Senate narrowly passes COVID relief bill after sleepless, tumultuous night

 But the debate on the bill was quickly scuttled by Sen. Ron Johnson, R-Wis., who requested the entire 628-page legislation be read aloud by the Senate clerks in advance of any discussion on the merits of the proposal.

-That meant senate clerks spent the next 10 hours and 44 minutes reading the bill until 2:04 a.m.
+That meant Senate clerks spent the next 10 hours and 44 minutes reading the bill until 2:04 a.m.
 Friday.

 Senators returned to work Friday morning to begin what is known as a "vote-a-rama" on a series of amendments to change the bill.
 But that effort was delayed by nearly 12 hours when Democrats needed to shore up votes for a key amendment on unemployment benefits.